 Challenge number Detail of challenge 1 Assessment evidences that disadvantaged pupils generally have more difficulty in using phonics to read than their peers.
 This is negatively impacting on their development as early readers.
+The main challenge for these children is fluency, particularly as they come off the RWInc programme.
 2 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 This is evident from Year R through to KS2 and in general, is more prevalent in our disadvantaged pupils than their peers.
+For 22-23, early Speech and Language assessments identified that 21/55 EYFS pupils require targeted Speech and Language interventions.
 3 Assessments, observations, and discussions with pupils show that children's writing skills have been negatively impacted by school closure.
 This has particularly affected disadvantaged pupils' attainment.
+There is still a disparity between the progress between disadvantaged and non-disadvantaged pupils, particularly in writing.
 4 Assessments, observations and pupil conferences suggest that pupil's retrieval and automaticity in number is less developed and in general, more so with disadvantaged children.
 5 Evidence suggests that a lack of knowledge and understanding of the world impacts negatively on a child's readiness to learn and in general, is more prevalent in our disadvantaged pupils than their peers.
 6 Observation and discussions with pupils and families have identified social and emotional issues for many pupils, which in general, are impacting on an increasing amount of disadvantaged pupils.
 An increased amount of disadvantaged pupils currently require additional support with social and emotional needs.
 7 Our attendance data over the last 2 years indicates that attendance amongst disadvantaged pupils has been between 1.5 to 2.5 % lower than for non-disadvantaged pupils.
 33% to 71 % of disadvantaged pupils have been persistently absent compared to 29% to 67% of their peers during that period.
+There is an increased disparity between disadvantaged and non disadvantaged pupils with regards to persistent absenteeism.
+This will be a key focus for 22-23.